wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

 ---

-## 2. What was here before, and why it was wrong
+## 2. What was here before, and why it was removed

 The old approach wanted to ship **two implementations of one algorithm** — one using vector registers, one not — and pick between them at run time.
 If